trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 package builds so as to not propoate sensless failures.
 Each TriBITS top-level package is assigned its own CDash regression email (see `CDash regression email addresses`_) and each package configure/build/test is given

 ..
+ToDo: Discuss the behavior of Continuous, Nightly, and Experiental
+..
+CTest/CDash tracks and what that means in terms of sending out CDash error
+.. emails and allowing for multiple builds of the same name in a single test
+.. day.

+..
 ToDo: Fill in!